sachinpatel16/Barter_backend/MerchantDeal.md

    - Can accept or reject the request
    - Only one request can be accepted per deal

-6. **Accept Request (Auto-Rejection)**:
+6. **Accept Request (Automatic Completion)**:
    - When Merchant A accepts a request, all other pending requests for the same deal are automatically rejected
    - Deal confirmation is created with status 'confirmed'
-   - Deal points are marked as used (points_used += points_offered)
+   - **Points are automatically transferred** from Merchant A to Merchant B
+   - Deal confirmation status becomes 'completed'
+   - `MerchantPointsTransfer` record created with transaction ID
+   - `DealPointUsage` record created for audit
    - Notifications sent to all involved merchants

-#### Phase 4: Deal Completion & Point Transfer

-7. **Work Completion**:

-   - Merchant B completes the work as per deal terms
-   - Either merchant can trigger deal completion

-8. **Point Transfer Execution**:

-   - System creates `MerchantPointsTransfer` record
-   - Points are **transferred from Merchant A to Merchant B**
-   - **No additional deduction** - points move from locked state to requester
-   - Transfer includes transaction ID and audit trail
+   - Complete audit trail created
-   - Both wallets are updated atomically

-9. **Deal Finalization**:
-   - Deal status updated to 'completed'
-   - `DealPointUsage` record created for audit
-   - Notifications sent to both merchants
-   - Transaction history updated

 ### Detailed Point Flow